spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 * Palette Packs.

-The installation process changes a bit in an airgap environment due to the lack of internet access.
+The installation process changes a bit in an air gap environment due to the lack of internet access.
 Before the primary Palette installation step, you must download the three required Palette artifacts mentioned above.
 The other significant change is that Palette's default public repository is not used.
 Instead, a private repository supports all Palette operations pertaining to storing images and packages.

 The following diagram is a high-level overview of the order of operations required to deploy a self-hosted instance of Palette in an airgap environment.